cbtsgithub/LeoNTP-RUST_InfluxDB_V2/README.md

 ## 📌 Purpose

-This Rust-based tool queries a **LeoNTP time server** for its status and statistics and optionally sends the retrieved data to an **InfluxDB** database for monitoring and analysis.
+This Rust-based tool queries a **LeoNTP time server** for its status and statistics and optionally sends the retrieved data to an **InfluxDB V2** database for monitoring and analysis.
 It is designed for system administrators, time synchronization enthusiasts, or anyone wanting to collect NTP statistics in a modern and automated way.

 ---